myleshyson/nft-app/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### Mongo Integration
+The node mongo integration logic is located at `middleware/database.js`.
+In next.js, all routes under `pages/api` are server side rendered, so there's no need for us to use something like epxress.
+This is where we can build out the api for the project.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: